cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 05.md

 ## Inferential analysis

-The goal is to use
+The goal is to use a relatively **small sample** of data to **infer** or say something about the **population** at large.

+- Provide your estimate of the variable for the population and provide your uncertainty about your estimate
+- Ability to accurately infer information about the alrger p

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4NTQ4ODk5MV19
+eyJoaXN0b3J5IjpbMTMyNTk4MDQwOV19
 -->